What Is The Goal Of Meditation? + 10 Benefits Of Meditating & How To Do Meditate Step-By-Step

 An overactive DMN can result in anxiety as it triggers the mind to create worrisome thoughts about future events.
 Meditation decreases activity in the DMN and, thus, reduces anxious thoughts.

-5. Meditation promotes happiness, positivity & empathy
+5. Promotes happiness, positivity & empathy

-Research has also found that daily meditation can lower the levels of neuroticism.
+Research has found that daily meditation can lower the levels of neuroticism.
 This broad personality trait is responsible for a host of negative feelings like anxiety, sadness, irritability, and self-consciousness.

 Meditation triggers the relaxation response of the parasympathetic nervous system.
 This induces various anti-oxidation and anti-inflammatory changes in the body, which can reduce symptoms of several medical conditions.